If a picture is worth a thousand words, then 3D laser scanning and modeling are worth at least a thousand measurements.

 “One thing you can say about production engineering is that there will always be changes,” says Wetherell.
 “And that’s the beauty of 3D design.
 We can make sure every element of the design, down to the last pipe fitting, is exactly what the client wants before any construction begins, and we can do it much more quickly and at a lower cost.”

-When Templeton Rye needed a new distillery facility, ICC eliminated financial risk and potential project delays by using its Smart 3D design modeling.
+When our major distillery client needed a new facility, ICC eliminated financial risk and potential project delays by using its Smart 3D design modeling.
 The result was a brand new state-of-the-art 34,500 square-foot distillery capable of producing 500,000 gallons of original proof rye whiskey (”The Good Stuff”) annually.
 Designed and built at an 18% lower total cost of ownership than similar distilleries, the construction took only 12 month from groundbreaking to the first distillation.
 The final plant is able to accommodate 229,000 gallons of process water, stillage, and distillate simultaneously.

 “Doing the design in 3D is so beneficial because you only have to draw it once, and then you can manipulate it endlessly,” says Wetherell.
 “It reduces errors, eliminates construction surprises, lowers operational hazards, and can be revisited to help in visualizing opportunities for future expansions.”

 ICC has designed over $1 billion in Smart 3D projects and is one of the leaders in computer-based model engineering for the process industry because scan and design teams work together in collaboration with clients.
 As a result, ICC’s Smart 3D:

 “We design every system that goes out our doors to be highly functional now and in the future, engineering migration paths into the system so that our clients are already one step ahead when they decide to expand their operations,” says ICC Inc. Vice-President Alex Alexandrov.

 ICC is your go-to expert for engineering, production, and manufacturing design Click here to explore more.